reactorlabs/RhoVec/semantics.md

     that "a single element" may be a one-element vector.
   * Bare values `v` are not available in the surface syntax; they are required here for evaluation.
+  * `ε` denotes an empty expression or value, i.e. syntactically nothing should appear

 ### Types